Boone Hall Plantation

 Slave Street.
 Each former slave cabin contains a recorded and informative video/TV tour as well as many other photos and props explaining black history throughout the years when slaves served the Plantation.

 Gullah Culture: This is a live presentation explaining the development of the Gullah culture in the Charleston area..
 This live stage-like was, in my opinion, one of the best features that Boone Hall Plantation offers.
 This presentation is performed two times a day.
 Don't miss it!

 See my video of Gullah culture in South Carolina, linked below.

-Plantation Coach Tour (You can see tew coach in my photo album.)
+Plantation Coach Tour (You can see the coach in my photo album.)
 This open-air tour was a lot of fun!
 We enjoyed listening to the well-informed guide as he took us on a long tour through the entire plantation.
 We saw pecan groves, strawberries, lots of veggies and other in-season fruit trees.

 Plantation Gardens The garden is located in front of the Plantation House, in the formation of butterfly wings.
 It boasts 22 beds of plants and flowers.

-Boone Hall Plantation and Gardens Photo gallery.
+Boone Hall Plantation and Gardens Photo Gallery.